 There are also additional costs to consider; waste disposal fees for medium and larger chimneys will be in the region of £250 – £500 as bricks and mortar are so heavy and waste is charged per tonne.

 Also, the roof will need to be repaired after the chimney has been removed, so new rafters, batons, felt and tiles will be required to fill in the hole.

-We assume that the stack will be removed to below the height of the roof tiles but the chimneys breast inside the house will be left intact.
+Assuming the stack will be removed to below the height of the roof tiles and the chimney breast inside the house will be left intact:

 Small chimney – £900 – £1200